jojozhuang/jojozhuang.github.io/_programming/interview/java-iterator.md

 7
 8
 ```

-## 3. Common Element Iterator
+### 2.2 Common Element Iterator
 Give two sorted iterator, implement a common element iterator.
 For example: Suppose we have iterator1, which contains int array [1,3,5,7,9].
 And we also have iterator2, which contains int array [2,3,4,8,9].
-The common element iterator should return the common elements in the above two iterator, [3,9].
+The common element iterator should return the common elements in the above two iterators, [3,9].

-CommonIterator
+Create a class with implementing Iterator interface.
+Override the `hasNext()` and `next()` method.
 ```java
 import java.util.Iterator;